Poorna-Chidipothu/myTranslator/README.md

   * I Used The FireStore Database to Store The Users credentials.
   * I used the Express.js for the back-end.

-I Created a Translated Website Using Microsoft Translator API..
+I Created a Translated Website Using Google Translator API..

 Live Demo ----------> [Click Here](https://poorna-translator.onrender.com/)